 I’m one of his MANY fans, following Seth Godin’s blog regularly and reading several of Godin’s popular books, with intriguing titles like Permission Marketing, Meatball Sundae, Purple Cow, and All Marketers are Liars.

 I’m sure Seth Godin’s advice helps me market my band for wedding and party music.
-Although with many marketing “irons in the fire”, it’s difficult to point to just one specific piece of advice that’s working well.
-Instead, all his suggestions taken together inform how well I take care of the people we entertain.
-And their “word of mouth” referrals just might be the best marketing of all, you know?
+Because I have many marketing “irons in the fire”, it’s difficult to point to just one specific piece of advice that’s working well.
+Instead, all his suggestions taken together tell me how well I take care of the people we entertain.

-One way or another, we’re all marketing something.
 How about YOU?
-Where do you get advice for your marketing?
+Where do you get advice for marketing?
 How is it working out?

 The Magnolia Jazz Band entertains at weddings and parties throughout the San Francisco Bay Area.
 If you are ever nearby, you’ll love catching us in action, seeing and hearing us create a great mood.